nnakul/chaos-game/README.md

 As the game reaches higher and higher count of iterations, the fractal becomes more and more prominent and sharp.
 Though a familiar figure can be spotted just after a few thousands of iterations, it is only after millions of iterations (here achieved in about 8 minutes) that an extremely sharp fractal is formed, too sharp for the successive iterations to produce any visible change.

-*Note that these estimates naturally depend on the size of the polygon (or width of the GUI window).
+*Note that these estimations naturally depend on the size of the polygon (or width of the GUI window).
 These are deduced from a polygon of a particular size as used in the program.*

+# CONTENTS
+The project contains simulations for eight fractals including Sierpinski Triangle, Sierpinski Carpet, T-Square and Vicsek fractal.
+The last file named *Copy_Generator* contains the code of the fractal that I find the most interesting.
+It asks the user to draw something on the window and when the user instructs the start of the chaos game; the simulation creates infinte number of copies of the drawing on the screen of variable sizes, smaller than the size of the drawing.
+As stated earlier, the game might take a few minutes to produce a sufficiently sharp fractal.
+At first few thousands of iterations the fractal might be too blurred (or incomplete) to seem complex and similar at different levels of magnification; but after enough number of iterations it will appear as sharp as it can be on that scale.

+# EXPERIENCE
+It is extremely satisfying to watch that how a symmetrical self-similar pattern is created by randomly placed points inside a polygon on introducing some constraints.
+The fractals produced through these simulations can be used (upon scaling and resizing) in graphics and animation.
+The project is obviously less about the Mathematical aspects of *Chaos Theory* and more about directly applying its construction recipes to produce some very complex graphics.